pojol/braid/pages-container.md

 actor_types:
   # WebSocket acceptor
   # for accepting WebSocket connections
-  # options:
-  #   - port: WebSocket server port
 - name: "WEBSOCKET_ACCEPTOR"
   unique: true
   weight: 800
-  limit: 1
-  category: "core"
-  # options:
+  options:
-  #  port: "8008"
+   port: "8008"
 ```

-* **Unique** - Indicates whether only one of this actor can be registered on the current node.
+* **unique** - Indicates whether only one of this actor can be registered on the current node.
 For example, one control actor per node is sufficient.
-* **Weight** - Actor weight value.
+* **weight** - Actor weight value.
 In braid, we need to design a weight system for load balancing; this value represents the weight quantity of the current actor in the node.
 [Node Weight](#weight)
-* **Limit** - Indicates the total number that can be registered in the cluster for the current node.
+* **limit** - Indicates the total number that can be registered in the cluster for the current node.
 If 0, it means unlimited.
 This field can control the system's load capacity, and by setting it to 1, the actor can be set as globally unique.
-* **Category** - "core" (basic capability), "static" (static actor), or "dynamic" (dynamic actor)
+* **dynamic** Dynamic-marked actors are not built during node startup
-* **Options** - Optional items for the actor, such as the external port for HTTP, or heartbeat path configuration /heartbeat, etc.
+* **options** - Optional items for the actor, such as the external port for HTTP, or heartbeat path configuration /heartbeat, etc.

 </br>